 Can you even come out of the wedding dress selection process happy and sane and not looking like a marshmallow (unless looking like a marshmallow is totally your thing)?
 Are there any rules to this whole wedding dress shopping??

-Well, not exactly “rules”, but more along the lines of life-saving, totally not optional tips (hahah!).
-But seriously now, I have just 5 suggestions that will make this process so much more pleasant- take it from someone who may or may not have had her dream wedding dress in her closet A YEAR before the wedding (much to the horror of everyone who thought I’d be getting bored of it) :
+Well, more along the lines of life-saving, totally not optional tips (hahah!).
+But seriously now, I have just 5 “Rules” for choosing your wedding dress that will make this process so much more pleasant.
+Take it from someone who may or may not have had her dream wedding dress in her closet A YEAR before the wedding!
+(Much to the horror of everyone who thought I’d be getting bored of it…)

 Thou shalt honour thine wedding setting

-Thou shalt know thine body type (but don’t get hung up on it)
+Thou shalt know thine body type (but not get hung up on it)

-With all the pears, apples, reversed triangles, cellos and rectangles flying around, it’s normal that you’d be confused.
-Especially when you also add everyone’s opinions on how you need to “Camouflage those arms!”, “Hide that (gasp) thick waist!” or “Show off those pretty legs, you’re only young once!”
+With all the pears, apples, reversed triangles, cellos and rectangle silhouettes flying around, it’s normal to be confused.
+Especially when you also add everyone’s opinions on what you need to do.
+“Camouflage those arms!”, “Hide that (gasp) thick waist!” or “Show off those pretty legs, you’re only young once!”
 Eh, so what if you despise short lengths?

 I still remember how upset I was about reading somewhere that ladies with an… ahem, rounder bottom should stay away from mermaid dresses (my favorite cut!!)
 Hmpf… So what to do?
 Just let a random, generic observation keep me from my dream dress?
 Ain’t literally nobody got time for that!